-- Responding to the challenges imposed by the Covid-19 pandemic by implementing alternative forms of delivery where possible i.e. on-line and blended learning. - Implementing a thorough risk assessment process to make sure that the College's sites are as Covid-19 secure as possible, giving learners confidence that they are returning to a safe physical learning environment. - By ensuring the College is rigorous in delivering high quality education and training. - Funding is derived through a number of direct and indirect contractual arrangements. - Considerable focus and investment are placed on maintaining and managing key relationships with the various funding bodies. - Ensuring the College is focused on those priority sectors which will continue to benefit from public funding. - Developing the range of quality level 3 programmes. - Further developing and maintaining links and relationships with the GLA and community.
+- By ensuring the College is rigorous in delivering high quality education and training. - Funding is derived through a number of contractual arrangements with funding bodies and other fenders e.g. local authorities. - Considerable focus and investment are placed on maintaining and managing key relationships with the various funding bodies. - Ensuring the College is focused on those priority sectors which will continue to benefit from public funding.

+- Developing the range of quality level 3 programmes. - Further developing links and relationships with local authorities and the community.